ekalosak/drone/README.md

 ## Progress
 Working 3D render of a floor with cubes on it.
 Next milestones are:
-0. Make fogleman/Minecraft world a room and drone flying movement
+0. Implement limited movement controls for ML input (u/d, l/r, cw/ccw, fw/bk)
 1. Render from multiple viewpoints (e.g. both drone's and bird-eye)
-2. Make reinforcement pipeline to teach drone to hover at height = 1
+2. Make drone present as rendered object from birds eye
 3. Make reinforcement pipeline to teach drone to find a single box in a room
 4. Get lighting, blender objects (balls, ropes)